 The Home of Good Conversation, Fine Wine and Classic Horses

-Peering through one teakwood door at Hartford House, you face a Colonial world.
+Peering through one teakwood door at Hartford House, you face the splendour of the 1800s.
 Opening another, the distant sounds of an ancient people at work lilt across the silent landscape, a country of great space, spectacular mountains and big skies.
-This place commands a headland between the world of traditional cultures and the splendid style of our settler forebears.
+This place commands a headland between the world of traditional cultures and the gracious style of a bygone era.